 Table of Contents

 Hearing loss is a common problem, affecting millions of people of all ages.
 But did you know that hearing loss may also contribute to dementia?
-According to recent estimates, hearing loss is responsible for 8% of all dementia cases – nearly 800,000 new cases yearly.
+According to recent estimates, hearing loss accounts for 8% of all dementia cases – nearly 800,000 new cases yearly.

-The information on this page explores dementia and probes the link between hearing loss and dementia for general educational and informational purposes only.
-It’s not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with your healthcare provider if you have any questions or concerns about your health.
+This article only provides general educational and informational purposes on the link between hearing loss and dementia.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Please consult your healthcare provider if you have any questions or concerns about your health.